tschoffelen/tschoffelen/content/reviewing-the-years-daily-notes.md

 ---
 title: Reviewing the Year's Daily Notes
 date: 2026-01-01
 description: My daily notes in Obsidian are the cornerstone of my note taking and journaling.
-I don't really review old daily notes too often, but once a year,...
+Every year, I take some time to review them.
 taxonomies:
   category:
     - Thought